-Barcelona International Youth Science Challenge (BIYSC) is coordinated and developed by Catalunya La Pedrera Foundation, which is committed to promoting scientific vocations among young students, encouraging new ideas and skills through programs of excellence that we have been developing for more than 10 years.
+Barcelona International Youth Science Challenge (BIYSC) is organised by Science Academy, the training project of Catalunya La Pedrera Foundation, which is committed to promoting scientific vocations among young students, encouraging new ideas and skills through programs of excellence that we have been developing for more than 10 years.

-BIYSC was created in 2016 based on the knowledge of projects that the Foundation has been running for several years in Catalonia and through the experience of our students that have attended similar international programs around the world.
-The Foundation had a clear vision of offering the same opportunities with an international scope, inspiring young scientific students from around the world to gather in Barcelona and encourage them to work on projects of their choice with other peers, in a high-level scientific and technological context and giving them the opportunity to learn a lot and bring new ideas into the scientific world.
+BIYSC was created in 2016 based on the knowledge and experience of successful programs that our Foundation has been running for several years in Catalonia and gathering experiences of our students that have attended similar international programs around the world.
+We were prepared and determined to expand our actions by offering scientific opportunities with an international scope, inspiring young students from around the world to meet in Barcelona and encouraging them to work on projects of their choice with other peers, in a high-level scientific and technological context and giving them the opportunity to learn a lot and bring new ideas into the scientific world.

 OUR YOUTH SCIENCE PROGRAMS